adi-muresan/adi-muresan.github.io/index.md

 layout: home
 ---

-I am Adrian Muresan, a professional research scientist with experience in the fields of:
+I am Adrian Muresan, a practical research scientist with R&D experience in the fields of:

 - Distributed System
 - High Performance Computing